pfryling/btsa/README.md

 ##Todo

-- Add images to homepage [sponsors, section banner]
+- Add updated info to officers.html (this information can be found on the current site sdsubtsa.sdsu.edu)
-- Add updated info to officers.html
+- reach out to past leadership to get details to add to alumni section
-- remove old styling from all files in templates
+- create google group and add link to footer